 It’s important to contact your council as soon as you can.
 Explain that your benefits have been sanctioned, and give them proof of your new income (or proof of no income).
 This means they can restart your claim.

-Doing nothing might mean you end up with Council Tax (or rates in Northern Ireland) arrears.
+Doing nothing might mean you end up with rent or Council Tax (or rates in Northern Ireland) arrears.

 How to manage while your benefits are sanctioned

-First, work out how much of your income will be cut.
-Second, make a list of the remaining money you have coming in.
+Then work out how much of your income will be cut and make a list of the remaining money you have coming in.

 Is there any way of cutting your spending?
 Are there any bills you could get a better deal on to save you money now and in the longer term?